efostach/client-server-app/README.md

 * Moderator - access to create, read, update and remove employee and department entities
 * User - access just for reading information about all entities

+When user make a registration in the app the system sent generated code to the mobile phone number to accept the registration (in this case used https://www.twilio.com/).

 ## Used technologies
 * Java
 * Spring (MVC, Web, Data, Security, Boot)